Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Results

 \subsection{Case of $S=1/2$}

-We first show the SMR signal for the $S = 1/2$ quantum Heisenberg model on a $L\times L$ square lattice ($L=24, 32, 48, 64$) in Fig.~\ref{fig:smr_m1_2d_l}~(a).
+First, we show the SMR signal for the $S = 1/2$ quantum Heisenberg model on a $L\times L$ square lattice ($L=24, 32, 48, 64$) in Fig.~\ref{fig:smr_m1_2d_l}~(a).
 The black plots indicate the total SMR signal, $\Delta G/G_0$, whereas the red and blue plots indicate $\Delta G_z/G_0$ and $\Delta G_{xy}/G_0$, respectively.
 To fix the N\'{e}el vector to the $z$ direction, we introduced a weak alternating magnetic field, $h=0.01J$ (see also Eq.~\eqref{eq:HAFI}).
 We find that the size dependence of the SMR signal is weak for $L\ge 24$.
-The solid curves in the inset of Fig.~\ref{fig:smr_m1_2d_l} shows the staggered magnetization as a function of the temperature for $L=16,32,64$.
-We can see that its size dependence becomes weak for $L\ge 32$.
-For rough estimate of the temperature at which the staggered magnetization starts to grow, we perform fitting in the form of $|\langle S_i \rangle| \propto 1-(T/T_c)^\alpha$ in the range of $|\langle S_i \rangle /S_0| > 0.2$ for $L=64$ as indicated by the red dashed line in the inset of Fig.~\ref{fig:smr_m1_2d_l}).
+The solid curves in the inset of Fig.~\ref{fig:smr_m1_2d_l} are the staggered magnetization as a function of the temperature for $L=16,32,64$.
+We can see that the size dependence becomes weak for $L\ge 32$.
+For a rough estimate of the temperature at which the staggered magnetization starts to grow, we performed a fitting of the form $|\langle S_i \rangle| \propto 1-(T/T_c)^\alpha$ in the range of $|\langle S_i \rangle /S_0| > 0.2$ for $L=64$, as indicated by the red dashed line in the inset of Fig.~\ref{fig:smr_m1_2d_l}).
 For convenience, this characteristic temperature is called the ordering temperature hereafter.
 The estimated ordering temperature is indicated by the green arrow in the main graph of Fig.~\ref{fig:smr_m1_2d_l}.
-Above the transition temperature, the SMR signal vanishes because $\Delta G_z/G_0$ and $\Delta G_{xy}/G_0$ cancels each other out.
-This feature can be understood analytically by the high-temperature expansion (see Appendix~\ref{app:high-temp}).
+Above the transition temperature, the SMR signal vanishes because $\Delta G_z/G_0$ and $\Delta G_{xy}/G_0$ cancel each other out.
+This feature can be understood analytically from the high-temperature expansion (see Appendix~\ref{app:high-temp}).
 In contrast, we find that the SMR signal becomes finite below the ordering temperature.
-As the temperature is further lowered below the transition temperature, the SMR signal once increases, and then decreases toward zero temperature; the spin conductance has a peak roughly at three-fifths of the transition temperature.
-Although the SMR signal is predicted to be negative at low temperatures as predicted by the spin-wave approximation~\cite{Kato2020}, such sign change is not found in Fig.~\ref{fig:smr_m1_2d_l}~(a) down to the lowest simulation temperature ($k_{\rm B}T/J=0.125$).
+As the temperature is further lowered below the transition temperature, the SMR signal increases and then decreases toward zero temperature; the spin conductance has a peak roughly at three-fifths of the transition temperature.
+Although the spin-wave approximation predicts the SMR signal to be negative at low temperatures~\cite{Kato2020}, such a sign change is not found at any point down to the lowest simulation temperature ($k_{\rm B}T/J=0.125$) in Fig.~\ref{fig:smr_m1_2d_l}~(a).